TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentBlocks/Index.rst

 Directory structure of a Content Block
 --------------------------------------

-A content block consists of a configuration (:file:`config.yaml`), a template and optionally assets and or language files:
+A Content Block consists of a configuration (:file:`config.yaml`), a template and optionally assets and or language files:

 The jumbotron consists of the following files: